leytonblackler/Chromolite/README.md

 The Chromolite project and repository consists of four major components.
 These are an Android application, desktop application, Arduino application and a web application.
 The architectural changes I implemented to the Chromolite project was the addition of a web-interface, web-server, as well as the development of a REST API and REST API server used to communicate with the connected RGB LED IoT devices.

-Due to the project not being very well documented prior to my work on it,
+Due to the project not being very well documented prior to my work on it, I have included a number of UML class diagrams outlining the classes involved with the existing project architecture.
+These diagrams are available within the `documentation` folder.

+All contents of the `documentation` and `web` folders at the top level of the project repository contain my work for this assignment.

 ## 2. Running The Project